citelao/sensible/_coffee_shop/6-traditional.md

 Second, phishing is the common one, even though hacking and malware are still reasonably visible.
 Especially given how good we are at blocking hacking and malware.
 Your computer may have a 1 in 3 chance of seeing a virus, but it has a 99.99% chance of stopping that virus<!-- old MSIR data! -->.
 But phishing emails regularly slip through our filters---our detection rate is far less than 99.99%.

-The good news: these phishing attacks are often the first step of a malware attack---which your computer will probably block.
+The good news: these phishing attacks are often the first step of a malware attack<!-- TODO cite -->---which your computer will probably block.
 And with some training, you can probably get good at recognizing phishing attacks.
 Most people are already pretty good: only about 3% of corporate users click the links in phishing emails (perhaps because they get so much email).

 ## The big picture